 Around here, the parent student home loan is a popular choice for financing homes because of our very high student population and our proximity to Arizona State University.

 Like most things, obtaining a Kiddie Condo / Parent Student Home Loan is not for everyone.
 For some, this is a great way to teach financial responsibility.
 These loans can also keep housing costs down if one or more of the rooms are rented out.
 Of course, there can be risks associated with parent student home loans.
 The borrower is responsible to make sure all payments are made, taxes paid, property maintained, etc. Home ownership can be more than what some young students are ready for, so be sure to weigh the good with the ( potentially ) bad.

 Please note: Even if a home falls withing certain pricing guidelines, they may not qualify for certain types of financing without making certain repairs.
 That’s something else we help walk you through.

 We work with a few lenders who are VERY familiar with these types of loan products.
 Take a look at our “Mortgage-Financing” page to contact any one of them.
 We are always happy to help guide you in the right direction if you have ANY financing questions.

 For a customized home search of available properties tailored to your own criteria, please contact Tempe real estate expert Nick Bastian at Realty Executives.
 Nick can be reached at 602-803-6425 or via email at nick at nickbastian.com

-Below you will see some of the single family homes priced up to the maximum allowable FHA loan amount in Tempe – near the main campus of Arizona State University.
+Below you will see some of the single family homes priced within the maximum allowable FHA loan amount in Tempe – not far from the main campus of Arizona State University.
 Go Devils!
 Of course, Conventional loan amounts are higher, and we’re happy to show you what is available in that price range or in other areas.